 For some reason, he wanted me to go to yet another hospital saying that all the staff there speak English.
 But I was happy enough with this one.
 Finally, he I got him to agree, but he said he needed to contact one more doctor for a consultation.
 They’d send me an email.

 A couple of days later, I received that email.
-The hospital suggested I undertook immunotherapy instead of radiotherapy.
+The hospital suggested I undertook immunotherapy instead of radiotherapy in China.

 Immunotherapy seemed great in some ways.
 They take a blood sample from a patient and infuse it with sample special cells, called Natural Killers cells.
 Their mission is to seek and destroy all remaining cancer cells.